 To fully comprehend the meaning of this saying, you have to understand all the information related to the Nile River and in this article, you will learn:-

-The Nile River begins in the rivers that flow into Lake Victoria which is located in modern-day Uganda, Tanzania, and Kenya, then empties into the Mediterranean Sea more than 6,600 kilometers (4,100 miles) to the north which makes it one of the longest rivers in the world.
+The Nile River is one of the most significant waterways in history, stretches across the African continent from south to north, beginning in the rivers that flow into Lake Victoria and ending in the Mediterranean Sea.
+Spanning over 6,600 kilometers (4,100 miles), the Nile River is the longest river in the world.
 The Nile River is the ultimate waterway as it links the countries of the Nile Basin that covers 11 African countries which are:-

 1. The White Nile